-In the 80 years since Amelia Earhart and her navigator vanished while flying over the Pacific on July 2, 1937, people have desperately tried to figure out what really happened to the famous aviator.
+In the many years since Amelia Earhart and her navigator, Fred Noonan, vanished while flying over the Pacific on July 2, 1937, people have desperately tried to figure out what really happened to the famous aviator.
 We look at Earhart's last flight, the factors that may have contributed to what went wrong and the current prevailing theories about her disappearance.

 Despite that incident, Earhart remained determined to be the first pilot, man or woman, to circle the globe at the equator.
-Success would not only bolster her reputation, it would rescue her family's finances: flight preparations, including the acquisition and subsequent repairs of a new plane, meant she had "mortgaged the future."
+Success would not only bolster her reputation, but it would also rescue her family's finances: Flight preparations, including the acquisition and subsequent repairs of a new plane, meant she had "mortgaged the future."

 Fourteen hours and 15 minutes into her flight, the Itasca received a first, somewhat garbled transmission from Earhart about "cloudy weather."
 Though the messages themselves would grow clearer, their content remained worrying, as when Earhart radioed, "We are circling but cannot see island cannot hear you."
 She apparently only received one message from the ship, though the Itasca had been transmitting for hours.
 While continuing to broadcast — the radio strength of her communications indicated she was close — Earhart remained unable to see Howland Island.